You’re ready to save a few bucks and try free camping out for yourself.

 - Wildlife Management Areas – Most Wildlife Management Areas (WMAs) welcome dispersed camping and boondocking, although exact rules vary from state to state.

 - Bureau of Reclamation – The Bureau of Reclamation manages around 6.5 million acres of water and water related resources.
-Much of this land, especially associated National Recreation Areas and National Wildlife Refuges, is available for dispersed camping and other outdoor activities.
+Much of this land, especially associated National Recreation Areas and National Wildlife Refuges, is open for dispersed camping and other outdoor activities.

 - Free Winter Camping – Many developed campgrounds, including some in National Parks, waive fees in the off-season.
 Although winter camping comes with its own set of challenges, it’s one of the best ways to experience the great outdoors for free with very few other campers around.